 What's new in this patch

 - Installation isn't required.
-SYXG50.DLL reads files from the own directory.
+SYXG50.DLL reads files from its directory.

 - Wavetable files are decrypted and stored in the resources of the DLL file.

-- If you remove them from the resources, VSTi will find them in the own directory (SXGBIN41.TBL, SXGWAVE4.TBL).
+- If you remove them from the resources, VSTi will find them in its directory (SXGBIN41.TBL, SXGWAVE4.TBL).